-System X-Ray Overlay (Amazon Fire TV)
+System X-Ray Overlay (Developer Tools on Fire TV)

 System X-Ray is a tool that helps internal and external developers identify app or system problems on Amazon Fire TV devices.
 System X-Ray gathers instantaneous system metrics and displays on top of the screen as an overlay.
 When toggled on, the overlay will always visible on the screen, even when users run applications, such as playing video or games.

-System X-Ray is available on all Amazon Fire TV and Fire TV Stick devices with Fire OS version 5.0.2 and higher.
+System X-Ray is available on all Amazon Fire TV and Fire TV Stick devices with Fire OS (FOS) version 5.0.2 and higher.

 - Enable System X-Ray